Wrong-way crash on westbound Highway 18 near Auburn leaves two injured

 The crash around 3 a.m.
 Thursday happened when the driver of one vehicle was headed east in the westbound lanes just west of 304th Street near Auburn.

-All lanes of westbound 18 had been reopened by 7 a.m., according to police.
+All lanes of westbound 18 were reopened by 7 a.m., according to police.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.